-The selected power source must meet the specifications in order to ensure correct operation and to avoid damaging the GCU.
-Cobham Satcom has tested and approved the system with a MIL approved 24V/28V vehicular power supply (M7019-17 DC/DC power supply from Enercon Technologies LTD).
-Cobham Satcom recommends this specific power supply for the application.
-See Recommended power supply on page B-1 for specifications.

-Please consult Cobham Satcom if you have questions about a different power supply.
+The selected battery pack must meet the specifications in order to ensure correct operation and to avoid damaging the GCU.
+Cobham Satcom has tested the system with a PRC-152/PRC-148 battery pack.
+Cobham Satcom can recommend this specific battery pack for the application.
+Please consult Cobham Satcom if you have questions about a different battery pack.

-2. Connect the other end of the power cable to the PWR connector on the GCU.
+2. Connect the power cable between the battery pack and the PWR connector on the GCU.